Galactusan/TTS_PdfMaker/README.md

 ### IMPORTANT: Database auto migrations is open in the API's startpoint (program.cs) for development purposes.
 Disabe in production.
 ### Download times may be longer depending on the required packages and the inital builds, check the download and build processes from the Aspire Dashboard consoles for the services.
 ### Aspire Dashboard can fail depending on the computer's network configuration or the operating system (Win 10 is deprecated so maybe some issues)
 ### If Dasboard fails on startup, wait for all containers to show up in docker desktop, (should be 5 with the pgAdmin, db, api, frontend, playwright) you can access the website from the docker container url of the frontend.
-### Everything still works
+Everything still works.

 You can run the projects without Visual Studio using the .NET CLI: